 This is a guest recipe from The Fresh & Healthy Instant Pot Cookbook by Megan Gilmore of Detoxinista.
 You can check our review of this amazing cookbook right here.
 Megan provides a few tips on how to make this meal paleo, gluten-free and even vegan-friendly.

 You can serve this dish with broccoli as is or with a side of rice or noodles.

 If you want to use frozen salmon fillets, all you have to do is add 2 minutes to the cooking cycle.
 Takes the hassle out of thawing the fish first and makes this dish more affordable.
 You can make this recipe with white fish fillets such as cod or haddock as well.

-1 pound wild-caught Alaskan salmon, cut into four 4-ounce fillets
+- 1 lb. wild-caught Alaskan salmon cut into four 4-ounce fillets

 - Pour 1 cup water into the Instant Pot and arrange the handled trivet on the bottom.
 Place the salmon fillets on the trivet in a single layer, skin side down.
 Sprinkle them generously with salt and pepper.

 - Secure the lid and move the steam release valve to Sealing.
 Select Manual/Pressure Cook to cook on high pressure for 0 minutes (don't worry, the cooking actually starts during the pressure build-up and release and that's why the timer is only set to 0 minutes).
 When the cooking cycle is complete, immediately move the steam release valve to Venting to quickly release the steam pressure.

 - While the fish is cooking, make the dressing.
 Combine the olive oil, soy sauce, vinegar, ginger, garlic, maple syrup, and sesame oil in a blender and blend until smooth, about 1 minute.
 Set aside until ready to serve.